carnivuth/carnivuth/content/technologies/navidrome/index.md

 ```

 In order to divide tracks in album folder run the following oneliners
+>[!TIP] [picard](https://picard.musicbrainz.org/) can move files based on metadata values inside folders so this 2 snippets aren't needed

->[!TIP] this will create folder based on ALBUM metadata
+> this will create folder based on ALBUM metadata
 ```bash
 find . -type f | parallel 'ffmpeg -i {} -f ffmetadata' 2>&1 | grep 'ALBUM ' |awk -F':' '{$1=""; print $0}' | while read dir; do
     if [[ -d "$dir" ]]; then